icmurray/presentations/scala-tour/slides.markdown

 - `jsonFormatN` can be used to construct a `JsonFormat[T]` when `T` is a case class.
-    - There is a variant which accepts alternate field names.
+    - I've shown the variant which accepts alternate field names.

 - We haven't constructed a full `JsonFormat[User]` because we cannot construct the HashedPassword.
 But we have provided the read-side.